viritin/vwscdn/README.md

-Then you can use the following command to generate the client code:
+If you want to run generation of MyWidgetSetService.java by hand you can use the following command:

      mvn -e vwscdn:generate